Treat Infections, Receded Gums & Other Issues

 Poor Oral Hygiene

-Bad brushing and flossing habits cause the bacteria that causes plaque to thrive and damage gum tissue and bone.
+Poor brushing and flossing habits allow the bacteria that causes plaque to thrive and damage gum tissue and bone.

-Good oral hygiene, as a daily routine, can help prevent periodontal disease and support healing if you have gingivitis or periodontitis.
+Good oral hygiene, as a daily routine, helps prevent periodontal disease.
+And these habits support healing if you have gingivitis or periodontitis already.

 Smoking and Chewing Tobacco Use